docker/cli/docs/reference/commandline/cli.md

 for a specific registry.
 For more information, see the [**Credential helpers** section in the `docker login` documentation](login.md#credential-helpers)

+The property `connHelpers` specifies a set of connection helpers to use non-standard connection protocols.
+ For more information, see the [**Connection helpers** section above](#connection-helpers).

 Once attached to a container, users detach from it and leave it running using the using `CTRL-p CTRL-q` key sequence.
 This detach key sequence is customizable using the `detachKeys` property.
 Specify a `<sequence>` value for the